-To the end of this statement I would add, “nor is it as regular, consistent, and simple as our human theories, predictions, and generalizations about reality often lead us to believe.”
+To the end of this statement I would add, “nor is reality as regular, consistent, and simple as our human theories, predictions, and generalizations about it often lead us to believe.”

 Of course, we should take into consideration the fact that Chandler was a historian, and that the phenomena studied by historians are far less regular or precise than the subject matter of sciences like physics and chemistry; but still, his perceptive observation applies to many other fields of study besides history, in particular to all the other humanities, including economics.

-To resolve this paradox about identity, we need to have recourse to two facts about the world: first, no large thing remains exactly the same, and second, the purpose of human perception is to enable us to survive, which it does by providing us with practical – and not necessarily philosophical or scientific – knowledge about the world in which we live.
-Although we can employ our senses, aided by more precise observing or measuring devices, such as microscopes, telescopes, clocks, scales, and calibrated units of measurement, to discover precise, scientific knowledge about the world we live in, we should remember that it was never the function of our senses to perform this goal.
+To resolve this paradox about identity, we need to have recourse to two facts about the world: first, no large thing remains exactly the same, and second, the purpose of human perception is to enable us to survive, which it does by providing us with practical – and not necessarily philosophical or scientific – knowledge about the world we live in.
+Although we can employ our senses, aided by more precise observing or measuring devices, such as microscopes, telescopes, clocks, scales, and calibrated units of measurement, to discover precise, scientific knowledge about the world, we should remember that it was never the function of our senses to perform this goal.

 What this means is that the category of immutable objects that never change, at least in the case of large objects like stones, insects, people, plants, animals, mountains, forests, oceans, planets, comets, stars, and galaxies, is completely empty.
-Hence, we should be careful when applying the deceptive attribute of unchanging sameness to any large thing that exists in the world, lest it confuse or deceive us, since things only stay, or appear to stay, the same temporarily.
+Hence, we should be careful when applying the deceptive attribute of unchanging sameness to any large thing that exists in the world, lest it confuse or deceive us, since things only stay, or appear to stay, the same temporarily, although these temporary periods may last for relatively long periods of time.
 In everyday life, this sort of confusion happens only rarely.
 The mother who claims that this little boy whom she has lost sight of is her son, even though physically he is not exactly the same person that he was the last time she saw him, would not be contradicted by anyone because of the philosophical nicety which we are considering.